Sunday, December 16, 2012

 I just thank God because with all our growth for the Lord and with expenses for the mission and our vehicles rising God has been supplying miraculously.
 Sometimes the money comes in at the 12th hour but HE is always faithful to meet the need.
 Thanks to many of you who have listened when God laid it on your heart to give.

 Do continue to pray for my energy level.
-I feel I am doing soooo much better but God seems to want me to go slowly (not my nature LOL).
+I feel I am doing soooo much better

 I love you all.
 Blessings!!